NicolasBighetti/twitchplaysreborn/README.md

 ```

-ATwitchGameMode connect to the IRC chat supplied in the config file
+ATwitchGameMode connect to the IRC chat supplied in the config file.
-It will bind each of your TwitchPawnActor to a different camp and notify them when a command has arrived
+It will bind each of your TwitchPawnActor to a different camp and notify them when a command has arrived.

 ###Create a custom Pawn

-go to the Unreal Editor and create a new Pawn, call it MyTwitchPawn
+Go to the Unreal Editor and create a new Pawn, call it MyTwitchPawn.
 ![Pawn](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/Pawn.PNG)

-go to MyTwitchPawn.h
+Go to *MyTwitchPawn.h*.
-make it inherit ATwitchPawn, include the file too.
+Make it inherit ATwitchPawn, include the file too.
-add a mesheComponent with a uproperty tag to make it editable from editor
+Add a MesheComponent with a **UPROPERTY** tag to make it editable from editor.

+#### The header file

 ```C++
 #pragma once